cepthomas/Nebulua/docs/writing_scripts.md

 ```lua
 function neb.process_step(tick)
 ```
-If it's a static composition call this in step(tick);
+Call this in step(tick) to process things like note offs.

 - tick: current tick.